artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 ### On Interview Preparation

-So you've got an interview
+So you've got an interview, be gracious in setting up a time, it's normal for these to take

 Be cautious with links on the internet here, some of the [top](http://www.raywenderlich.com/53962/ios-interview-questions) [links](http://www.geekinterview.com/Interview-Questions/iOS) [to](http://way2ios.com/development/ios-development-2/ios-interview-questions-with-answers/) [search](http://www.toptal.com/ios/interview-questions) here are probably not great for people starting.
-They aim at a different audience, or focus on minutae that juniors probably don't know.
+They aim at a different audience, or focus on minutiae that juniors probably don't know.

 There's a lot of value in a collection of interview questions though, one that IMO is a solid resource is [CameronBanga/iOS-Developer-and-Designer-Interview-Questions](https://github.com/CameronBanga/iOS-Developer-and-Designer-Interview-Questions) on GitHub.
 You could get asked a few of these.